-For almost a decade, The Bahamas has maintained, both in-law and in-practice, a Berneincompatible compulsory license in its 1998 Copyright Act that it has applied to premium pay television programming.
-Amendments to correct this deficiency were passed by the Parliament in 2004 but have never been signed by the Prime Minister, thus the amending law has never entered into force.
-As a result, local cable operators retransmit premium U.S. pay television programming, without authorization, causing harm to U.S. companies in this sector.
-This flagrant flaunting of both international rules (Berne) and its bilateral IPR obligations (CBERA) must cease
+THE BAHAMAS: USTR recently indicated in its April 2009 Special 301 Report that it also will examine protection and enforcement in The Bahamas in the context of that country's compliance with its CBERA IPR obligations.
+10 For almost a decade, The Bahamas maintained, both in-law and inpractice, a Berne-incompatible compulsory license in its 1998 Copyright Act that it applied to pay television programming.
+Amendments to correct this deficiency were passed by the Parliament in 2004 but were not signed by the Prime Minister, thus the amending law did not enter into force.
+As a result, local cable operators retransmitted premium U.S. pay television programming for years, without authorization, causing harm to U.S. companies in this sector.
+This situation flew in the face of both international rules (Berne) and its bilateral IPR obligations (CBERA), and also violated the WTO TRIPS Agreement, although The Bahamas is one of the very few countries that is not yet a WTO member.
+However, as a result of heightened bilateral attention this year, the Prime Minister very recently signed the 2004 Copyright Law Amendments (which includes specific language that indicates that the compulsory license cannot apply to pay television programming), and they will enter into force tomorrow, October 1, 2009.
+This recent action is positive progress, certainly.
+Continued vigilance, however, as to how the new law is implemented in practice, remains imperative.